-More modest in scale than the artist’s large paintings, his works on paper are created using a variety of media such as oil, watercolor, pastels and charcoal.
-The pieces depict Doig’s mysterious settings and cast of characters—lonely figures, placid lakes, vivid seashores and lush forest scenes—often leading to comparisons with the early 20th-century painters of the symbolist and the surrealist movements.
+More modest in scale than the artist's large paintings, his works on paper are created using a variety of media such as oil, watercolor, pastels and charcoal.
+In these pieces depict Doig's mysterious settings and a solitary cast of characters - lonely figures, placid lakes, vivid seashores and lush forest scenes - often leading to comparisons with the early 20th-century painters of the symbolist and the surrealist movements.

-Doig’s imagery is inspired by cultural objects both high and low, such as photographs, postcards, film stills, paintings and album covers, which he reworks repeatedly in his paintings and works on paper.
+Doig's imagery is inspired by sources that are both high and low, such as photographs, postcards, film stills, paintings and album covers.
+The artist revisits these images repeatedly in his painting and works on paper.
 Other influences on his work are drawn from his own experiences and fantasies.
-While some refer to Doig as a painter of landscapes, the location of his scenes is always ambiguous, occupying what the artist calls “nowhere places.”
+While some refer to Doig as a painter of landscapes, the location of his scenes is always ambiguous, occupying what the artist calls "nowhere places."

 Edinburgh-born Doig spent much of his childhood in Trinidad and Canada, later earning degrees in London from St. Martin's School of Art in 1983 and the Chelsea School of Art in 1990.
 He became a central figure in Britain's high-profile art scene, dominated at the time by the provocative YBAs (Young British Artists).
 Unlike many of these artists who chose to break with traditional materials, Doig became known for his signature atmospheric oil paintings and evocative works on paper.